 But just like all of these men and just like with Phineas, the Father does not judge by what others think, say, or how they view someone.
 The Father judges by what HE sees.
 He judges by the intentions of the heart.
 A person that drives through a red light to save his dying wife in the seat next to him is treated far differently then someone that is just late for work.

 The Hebrew word “kanaw” means “zealous, jealous, competitive.”
 It carries with it the idea that no one can come between you and the one you love.
 What is one thing you can think of right now that you would do whatever it took for?
 What is something that you would lose your “cool” for like Phineas?
 For me, it’s my wife and children.
-But a close second is compromise and not telling the truth.
+But a close second is to compromise and not tell the truth.
 There is a reason why our ministry is called “Passion for Truth.”
 I simply cannot stand lies of any kind, especially false statements and theology about the word.
 Sometimes, when I see sin or compromise in myself, I take the javelin of Phineas and try to thrust it through myself to get rid of the sin.
 Sometimes we are harder on ourselves than we are on others.
-Anyone else out there like that?
+Is anyone else out there like that?

 Can you think of any other times in the bible that we see this zealousness come out of people?

 How about when Yeshua turns over the tables in Mathew 21?
 He could not stand idly by and watch His Father’s House be turned into a den of thieves.
 His jealousy for Truth moved him to do something about it.
 He could not stand by and watch them rape what He loved so much.